 Two-way sync for Google Calendar can be glitchy at times, with events not displaying for other team members

 Custom fields for contacts are capped at 25

-“No-frills” plan is free for up to two users
+Insightly offers a free plan for up to two users

-Plus plan is $29 per user/per month, billed annually
+Plus is $29 per user/per month, billed annually

-Professional plan is $49 per user/per month, billed annually
+Professional is $49 per user/per month, billed annually

-Enterprise plan is $99 per user/per month, billed annually
+Enterprise is $99 per user/per month, billed annually

-Covers full spectrum of business processes, including lead acquisition, deal tracking, task management, invoicing, order processing, and much more
+Gro CRM covers a full spectrum of business processes, including lead acquisition, deal tracking, task management, invoicing, order processing, and much more.

 Developed specifically as a mobile CRM for iOS 13, Apple Watch, iPhone & iPad, so the app has excellent, desktop-level mobile features and UI on-the-go

 Integrated email app routes your prospects into leads and customer contact lists, which saves time and seamlessly increases visibility